stlab/adobe_source_libraries/readme.md

 (The `./configure` script can also be used to download and place the Boost and double-conversion libraries where they need to go.)

-You can use an installed Boost using USE_SYSTEM_BOOST CMake option, in which case no attempt will be made to download it.
-If USE_SYSTEM_BOOST is ON, and `BOOST_ROOT` is defined, the latter can be used by CMake to find your Boost installation.
-If USE_SYSTEM_BOOST is OFF, CMake will generate what is necessary to build Boost dependencies as a static library.

 ### Makefiles

 This option is invoked from the `./cmake_build_all.sh` script.